vala-lang/vala-docs/docs/contributor-guide/compiler-guide/03-00-the-vala-compiler/03-01-vala-in-a-nutshell.md

 ## 3.1.1.
 Command-line Options

-These are handled in the normal way by the Vala binding to *GLib.OptionContext*.
-Most of the instance variables in Vala.Compiler are referenced in the options array.
+These are handled in the normal way by the Vala binding to `GLib.OptionContext`.
+Most of the instance variables in `Vala.Compiler` are referenced in the options array.
 It's not very interesting.

 ## 3.1.2.
 The Compilation Procedure and Vala.CodeContext

-Vala.Compiler plugs together the classes of libvala in a big pipeline.
+`Vala.Compiler` plugs together the classes of libvala in a big pipeline.
 This modular design makes Vala more maintainable and external tools can easily use this code.

 ## 3.1.3.
 The valac Pipeline

-1. Initialize CodeContext with command-line options.
+1. Initialize `CodeContext` with command-line options.
 2. Add packages from command-line and others depending on the profile.
-3. Add sources, Vala, Genie, Gir, VAPI, and C from command-line.
+3. Add sources, Vala, Genie, GIR, VAPI, and C from command-line.
 4. Parse everything.
 5. Resolve symbols.
 6. Run the Semantic Analyzer.